mike-neergaard/peersearch/README.md

 Once all the data is read in, the population requirements are lowered, and further splitting takes place.

-The idea is that a search (lat, long, age) tuple will of necessity fall into a a defined cuboid, and that the population within the cuboid will be "close" to the given tuple.
+The idea is that a search N-tuple will of necessity fall into a a defined cuboid, and that the population within the cuboid will be "close" to the given tuple.